riccardomajellaro/disentangled-slot-attention/README.md

 <br>

 ## Train
 Before running the commands below, move to the DISA directory.
+In addition, set the key ```data_path``` of the configurations in configs/objdisc_configs.json and configs/proppred_configs.json to the paths to the related datasets.
 ### Object discovery
 Use the command below to train a model on the object discovery task.
 Replace ```CONFIG_NAME``` with the name of the desired configuration (configs/objdisc_configs.json) to run.
 ```bash